Optimal Transmission Switching: Improving Solver Performance Using Heuristics: A MIP heuristic for

 \begin{remark}[\textbf{Feasible Solution Construction from \ModelThree}] If a solution $(p^{*}, f^{*}, \theta^{*}, x^{*})$ exists for the \ModelThree, then $(p^{*}, f'', \theta^{*}, x'')$, is a feasible solution for the \ModelOne, where $f''$, and $x''$ are computed as follows:

 \end{remark}

 Two important properties related to the objective value $z_3$ of \ModelThree, namely, upper bound and monotonicity, can be inferred from the respective model and Observation~\ref{obser1}.
-Both properties, like the previously mentioned, are of great importance to the data exchange at runtime and, hence, facilitate the architecure as well as resulting speedups.
+Both properties, as previously mentioned, are of great importance to the data exchange at runtime and, hence, facilitate the architecture as well as resulting speedups.
 We state these properties as remarks, as they must be mentioned for later reference but should be obvious without a proof.

-\begin{remark}[\textbf{Upper Bound}] Given a solution from \ModelThree, it holds that $z_1^* \leq z_3^*$ for any set $\Es$. \end{remark}
+\begin{remark}[\textbf{Upper Bound}] Given a solution from \ModelThree, it holds that $z_1^* \leq z_3^*$ for any set $\Es\subseteq\E$. \end{remark}

 \begin{remark}[\textbf{Monotonicity Property}] Let $\mathcal{P}_{1}, \mathcal{P}_{2}$ be two instances of the \ModelThree, constructed using the sets $\Ea$ and $\E_{\mathcal{P}_1}^{\text{S}}$ and $\E_{\mathcal{P}_2}^{\text{S}}$, respectively, for each problem instance.
 If $\E^{S}_{\mathcal{P}_1} \subseteq \E^{S}_{\mathcal{P}_2}$, then $z^*_{3}(\Ea,\E_{\mathcal{P}_2}^{\text{S}}) \leq z^*_{3}(\Ea,\E_{\mathcal{P}_1}^{\text{S}})$. \end{remark}